 If you’re looking for a dining experience with a funky food ambiance, then Ocean Street is the place for you!
-Packed with an eclectic array of restaurants, bars and cafes including Peak Wine Bar, The Piano Bar and burger joint, Hello Harry, you’ll find everything from Asian-fusion at Junk to South American tapas to old-fashioned American burgers and locally caught Mooloolaba seafood.
+Packed with an eclectic array of restaurants, bars and cafes including Peak Wine Bar and burger joint, Hello Harry, you’ll find everything from Asian-fusion at Junk to South American tapas to old-fashioned American burgers and locally caught Mooloolaba seafood.
 Kick on and enjoy a relaxed, cosmopolitan atmosphere in one of the many bars on Ocean Street.
-With piano bars, vintage-style bars, chic wine bars and bars for live music enthusiasts you’re sure to find the perfect place to enjoy a cocktail, glass of wine or an ice-cold beer.
+With vintage-style bars, chic wine bars and bars for live music enthusiasts you’re sure to find the perfect place to enjoy a cocktail, glass of wine or an ice-cold beer.

 Since arriving on the Mooloolaba dining scene, Backlane Tapas & Wine Bar on First Avenue has generated a serious buzz from those who know their merlots from their malbecs.
 The winning wine and cocktail list is paired with an eclectic tapas menu featuring modern Mediterranean delights such as zucchini flowers and spanner crab, cuttlefish with black rice, buttermilk and romesco salsa, or piquillo peppers, smoked local fish with celeriac.
 The vibe is casual, the service convivial and the interiors are cool and modern.
 Open from Tuesdays to Saturdays from 3 pm "until the lights are switched off" - it's the perfect spot for a late-night tipple and nibbles.